bharaniabhishek123/ML-Introduction/README.md

 # ML-Introduction
 This repository contains notebooks for ML Introduction workshop.
 This workshop is planned as an online event and we will use Zoom as our online conference service.

-# Pre-Requistes
+# Pre-Requisites

-Knowledge of python programming languace and basic computer science principles and skills, at a level sufficient to write a reasonably non-trivial computer program.
+Knowledge of python programming language and basic computer science principles and skills, at a level sufficient to write a reasonably non-trivial computer program.

 Familiarity with linear algebra (matrix operations, differentiation) and probability theory.